 William Sled and Martin Avery entered the drugstore of Edward J. Kretz, Sr., in the Hill District late in the evening of June 21, 1929, intending to commit robbery.
-As Kretz reached for a pack of cigarettes that Sled requested, Avery shot and killed him.
+As Kretz reached for a pack of cigarettes that Sled requested, the 18-year old Avery shot and killed him.
 A third man, William Walker, may have been stationed outside the store.
 Several customers witnessed the killing.

 Robbery combined with revenge to form the motive for the killing.
 Avery acknowledged that after entering the store and recognizing Kretz as having testified against a friend of his in an earlier robbery case, he shot him.